TinaKYF/Abyss/README.md

-The system uses third party packages which are:\n
+The system uses third party packages which are:

 1. matplotlib
 2. numpy